zNaLa/docs/docs/Features-doc5.md

 ## Lyrics
 When Rythm is playing a song, you are able to get the lyrics for the song.
 You can also use the `lyrics` command followed by a song name to manually search for lyrics of a song.
-Now you can sing along or have some karaoke with friends even if you don't remember the lyrics!
+Now you can sing along or host a some karaoke event with friends even if you don't remember the lyrics!

 ![Lyrics](/img/docs/features/lyrics.png)

 ## Advanced Music Functionality

 ### Player
-While listening to Rythm, you can control the player with lots of useful commands such as `!seek`, `!replay`,...
-Make yourself a true DJ!
+While listening to Rythm, you can control the player with useful commands such as `!seek`, `!replay`,...

 ![Player](/img/docs/features/player-feature.png)